baszoetekouw/pinfo/README.md

 Note: this is not the official repo.
 It's a fork that attempts to address a few bugs and missing features, specifically:
 * Bugfix: Black screen upon terminal window resize
 * Bugfix: Program crashes when 'man' command fails (e.g. because the requested manual page doesn't exist)
 * New feature: Support https URLs
+* Bugfix: Pressing 'p' while at the beginning of a man page would crash the program
+* Bugfix: Program hangs on startup if the TERM environment variable isn't set

 See man page (pinfo.1) for details.